-And, finally, make sure a daith piercing is really what you want.
+Finally, make sure a daith piercing is really what you want.
 If you’re doing it to help with migraine pain, you need to fully understand that it may not be a magic bullet for you.
 If you’re only doing it because you’re convinced you’ll be automatically cured of all migraine pain, you should realize that it’s unlikely to happen like that.

 Don’t attach all your hopes and dreams to this one piercing.
-But if you figure it’s worth a shot to help with the pain, but you love the look of the piercing whether it helps you or not, you should go for it.
+Still, if you figure it’s worth a shot to help with the pain, but you love the look of the piercing whether it helps you or not, you should go for it.